 2.1 No minor

 People are only guilty under this law if they contribute to the dependency or delinquency of a minor.
 Further, a minor is a person under the age of 18.
-Therefore, a defendant can use the defense that, even if he/she did contribute to the delinquency of a person, that person was not under 18 years of age.
+Therefore, a defendant can use the defense that, even if he/she contributed to a person’s delinquency, that person was not under 18 years of age.

 2.2 Could not reasonably control a minor

-A defendant has to actually take some act or use some type of encouragement to be found guilty of this law.
-A person is not guilty if they tried to reasonably control a minor, but the child resisted or ran off on his/her own.
+A defendant has to actually take some act or use some encouragement to be found guilty of this law.
+A person is not guilty if they tried to control a minor reasonably, but the child resisted or ran off on his/her own.
 Defendants, then, can use the defense that while they tried to control a minor, the minor did not yield.

 2.3 Falsely accused

 Unfortunately, minors often falsely accuse others of a crime under this statute.
-For example, they may do so after getting into a fight with a parent or by seeking revenge against a person that committed an act of domestic violence or child abuse.
-This means defendants can always challenge a charge under this statute by saying that they were unjustly blamed.
+For example, they may do so after getting into a fight with a parent or by seeking revenge against someone who committed domestic violence or child abuse.
+This means defendants can always challenge a charge under this statute by saying they were unjustly blamed.

 3. What are the penalties?